abuyusif01/Blockchain-application/README.md

 # Dependencies

-You must have nodejs and npm installed your system the follow the above instructions.
+You must have nodejs and npm installed your system then follow then below instructions.

 - `isLinux ? sudo npm install -g truffle : npm install -g truffle`